vladikr/logsviewer/README.md

-# Troubleshooting as a serivce
+# Troubleshooting as a service

-LogsViewer aims to facilitate the troubleshooting of OpenShift Virtualization.
+LogsViewer aims to facilitate the troubleshooting of Kubernetes, OpenShift and related operators.
-In the future the service can be extended and generalized.

-## Main flow
+## Goal
-The service operates on collected system logs file.
-All imported log files will be streamed into an integrated instance of elasticsearch.

-The service provides a UI to reflect the relevant stored objects, such as Virtual Machines (Instances), Pods, Migration Objects, Nodes, etc.
+The service provides a UI to reflect the relevant stored objects, such as Pods, Migration Objects, Nodes, Virtual Machines (Instances), etc.
 Selecting an object will generate a focused query for kibana/ elasticsearch to presents the logs of all relevant components which are related to this object.

 For example, selecting a Virtual Machine Instance will generate a query that will include the associated virt-launcher, relevant virt-handler and virt-controller and virt-api.
 The query will be bound by the Virtual Machine lifecycle timeline.

+All imported log files will be streamed into an integrated instance of elasticsearch.

+The service operates on compressed collected must-gather files, but can be extended to work also with cluster dump or connect to a live cluster.

 ## Running the service